Touchdown: Description

+Terry McLaurin (left) of the Washington Commanders catches a pass while standing in the end zone during a 2021 game at Lincoln Financial Field to score a receiving touchdown worth six points.

 Touchdowns are usually scored by the offense by running or passing the ball.
 The former is called a rushing touchdown, and in the latter, the quarterback throws a touchdown pass or passing touchdown to the receiver, who either catches the ball in the field of play and advances it into the end zone, or catches it while already being within the boundaries of the end zone; the result is a touchdown reception or touchdown catch.
 However, the defense can also score a touchdown if they have recovered a fumble or made an interception and return it to the opposing end zone.
 Special teams can score a touchdown on a kickoff or punt return, or on a return after a missed or blocked field goal attempt or blocked punt.
 In short, any play in which a player legally carries any part of the ball over or across the opponent's goal line scores a touchdown, as is any play in which a player legally gains possession of the ball while it is on or across his opponent's goal line and both the player and ball are legally in-bounds - beyond this, the manner in which he gained possession is inconsequential.
 In the NFL, a touchdown may be awarded by the referee as a penalty for a "palpably unfair act", such as a player coming off the bench during a play and tackling a runner who would otherwise have scored.